-I am a Royal Society University Research Fellow in the Theory of Condensed Matter Group, at the University of Cambridge.
-My group uses deep learning to design new materials & drugs and researches quantum phenomena, with four major research projects described below.
-Further details can be found in my publications list and recent talks.
+Royal Society University Research Fellow in the Theory of Condensed Matter Group, at the University of Cambridge.
+The group develops and applies machine learning to design new materials & drugs and researches quantum phenomena.
+The machine learning technology Alchemite™ is commercialized for materials and industrial chemicals design through Intellegens; as the drug design suite Cerella™ by Optibrium; and for additive manufacturing through ANSYS Granta.
+Further details can be found in the research stories below, news coverage, recent talks, and publications.

-Through the stone, bronze, and iron ages the discovery of new materials has chronicled human history.
-The coming of each age was sparked by the chance discovery of a new metal.
-Despite the central importance of materials in enabling breakthrough technologies, even today the only way to develop new materials is through experimental driven trial and improvement.
-We have proposed, implemented, and employed a deep learning tool that has specialist capabilities to handle the typical experimental data set.
-The tool learns deep correlations in the data, and then designs new optimal solutions.
-The approach is generic so we have applied it to both industrial materials and drug design.
-The tool is now being commercialized by Intellegens.
+Through the stone, bronze, and iron ages materials have chronicled human history.
+Despite the central importance of materials in enabling technologies, even today materials are discovered through experimental driven trial and improvement.
+We proposed, implemented, and employed a machine learning tool, Alchemite™, that has specialist capabilities to handle sparse experimental data.

 All of the electrons in a materials solid interact with each other, so that when one electron moves it pushes all of the other electrons in the material.
 Furthermore, electrons are quantum particles so they obey the counter-intuitive laws of quantum mechanics.
 The juxtaposition of many-body interactions and quantum mechanics leads to exotic phenomena including ferromagnetism and quantum mechanics.

 An electron gas with contact repulsive interactions is a deceptively simple interacting system, yet it displays a remarkably rich range of phenomena.
 At mean-field level the electron gas was predicted by Stoner to undergo a mean-field transition into an itinerant ferromagnet.
 This phase has never been cleanly observed in the solid state, however our study underpinned the first experimental exploration in an ultracold atomic gas.